ameyzulkanthiwar/webpack/webpack.md

     NOTE: it will hep you to clean up the extra files at the time of build process but not at the time when we are running the dev-server

+# Production VS Development Builds

+In the production We alwe eant the bundel to be small and it should work fast

+In devlopment we want to see readable code and comments to undastand the code more

+In module exort there is mode attribute which decides the mode of build wather it is development or production but yha we need to set it up

+    process.env.NODE_ENV

+this contain the value of the mode and help to decide what to do.

+Both the mode handles the error differently.

+It is very easy to know the origin of the error in the development mode rather then the production mode.

+Becouse in the devlopment we use the source map meanse we are not minifing the code and code struture is same as writen in a sence but in the production we are minifing it so reduce the size of the code.